spencertiberi/manual50/events/cs50fair.md

 ### Funding/Grants

-You may want to check out the [Toshiba America Foundation Grants](http://www.toshiba.com/taf/612.jsp) for your CS50 Fair.
+You may want to check out [scholarships](https://cs50.ly/scholarships) for your CS50 Fair.

 There are many sources from which you can try to get funding (either monetary or in materials).
-Teachers have reported being able to get t-shirts (which say “I took CS50 schoolname”) for free or at a significant discount from their local t-shirt printing shop.
+Teachers have reported being able to get t-shirts (which say “I took CS50 school name”) for free or at a significant discount from their local t-shirt printing shop.
 We’ve also had success contacting local businesses, who provide sponsorship in exchange for publicity.

 It’s also important to note that it is *entirely* possible to run a fair without outside funding.
-While photobooths and balloons can help to create a memorable experience, at its core, a CS50 fair is meant to show your community how much your students have achieved.
+While photobooths, balloons, and other flair can help to create a memorable experience, at its core, a CS50 fair is meant to show your community how much your students have achieved.

 ### Materials